 Beyond this explosion, which by the grace of Allah I am confident will be beaten back, Muslims have a wider role to play in tackling the conditions that give rise to recrudescent outbreaks of racism by the white working class.
 We are their neighbours, friends and in some cases even family, even though it might sometimes not feel as such.
 A good many of them have been conned into thinking that we are the enemy, not opportunist rabble rousers plying foreign and racist agendas or a state that has left their socially and economically ravaged communities to rot.
 But rather than sneering at them and looking down our noses we must deepen our engagement and nurture stronger ties based on our shared circumstances, experiences and struggles.

 To some degree, these disturbances are also cries for help.
 Listening to some of the rioters’ complaints in recent days, the idea that Muslims and migrants receive preferential treatment is prevalent.
 This is the voice of envy.
 When they look at us, they see a reflection of the society they have lost.
-Their churches are abandoned, our mosques are multiplying; their families are broken, ours are relatively intact and thriving; their businesses are dead, ours are prospering; their neighbourhoods are deserted, ours are full of youth and life; their elderly are abandoned to die in care, ours are pampered by their children.
+Their churches are boarded up, our mosques are multiplying; their families are broken, ours are relatively intact and thriving; their businesses are dead, ours are prospering; their neighbourhoods are deserted, ours are full of youth and vigour; their elderly are abandoned to die in care, ours are pampered by their children.
 We must disabuse our detractors of the notion spread by racists that our success is built on their backs.
 As Mark Twain wrote, “It’s easier to fool people than to convince them they have been fooled”.
 We may have our fair share of dysfunction but for those that care to listen, our spiritually anchored community is a model in which they can find answers to many of their problems.

 Help us reach more people and raise more awareness by sharing this page